molgenis/molgenis.org/_tools/01catalogue.md

 name: catalogue
 logo: /images/noun_Share_2020990_blue.svg
 ---
 MOLGENIS Catalogue enable creation of FAIR data catalogues, including support for FDP and DCAT.
-In additin we provide MOLGENIS catalogue as a service a range of health research consortia and organisations to increase discoverability and accelerate reuse of
+In addition we provide MOLGENIS catalogue as a service a range of health research consortia and organisations to increase discoverability and accelerate reuse of